eershovamenze/metaBOLD/README.md

 3. **Reference database maintenance**:
    - Maintain a reference database of MOTUs, each represented by a representative sequence (or a consensus sequence)
    - Keep track of variability within MOTUs.
+   - If a MIN matches to a BIN on BOLD, add a link to that BIN.
+At regular intervals, test non-matched MINs, in case new taxonomic information becomes available (through BOLD itself or a regularly updated local copy?)
    - Facilitate easy updates, ensuring that as MOTU definitions evolve, historical assignments remain accessible and comparable.

 4. **Associated metadata and distribution insights**: